Certified Phlebotomy Technician II (CPT II) Certificate

 Thank you for your interest in the California Certified Phlebotomy Technician II certificate.
 Laboratory Field Services (LFS) requires applicants to submit documentation of academic coursework and clinical training or work experience to qualify for licensure.

-» Work experience in California as an unlicensed laboratory staff person will not be accepted as qualification toward any clinical laboratory license.
+not also licensed as a testing laboratory.
 Please note that biotech/pharmaceutical, forensic, academic, veterinary, research, and student laboratory experience cannot count as work experience or training for any clinical license.

 » Phlebotomy experience in a blood bank cannot count towards on-the-job phlebotomy experience for certification.
 On-the-job experience must include blood collection for testing purposes from patients of varying ages, including pediatric and geriatric, and of varying health and obesity status.